-Whether you’re cooking for yourself, or you’re in charge of the turkey this Christmas, you need to follow proper health and safety guidelines when cooking meat or poultry.
+Whether you’re cooking for yourself, or you’re in charge of the turkey this year, you need to follow proper health and safety guidelines when cooking meat or poultry.
 And the only thing that is standing between you and a perfectly cooked meat dish, is an essential kitchen tool: an instant thermometer!

 A kitchen thermometer is an invaluable tool, and in this post, I will explain why it’s such an important tool, show you how to use it, and you will never ruin a gorgeous piece of meat ever again.